Share this article with your friends

 - Roles at Queen's

-I have taught courses in a wide range of areas of Christian theology, spirituality and practice over my career, from New Testament Christology to the Philosophy of Religious Language and Christian Spirituality, but I have developed particular expertise in Feminist and Practical theologies and most of my teaching now relates to these areas.
+Teaching I have taught courses in a wide range of areas of Christian theology, spirituality and practice over my career, from New Testament Christology to the Philosophy of Religious Language and Christian Spirituality, but I have developed particular expertise in Feminist and Practical theologies and most of my teaching now relates to these areas.
 My teaching these days focuses primarily on postgraduate courses, including Research Methods, Transformative Theologies of Gender and Gender and Spirituality.
 Beyond formal theology, I have taught courses on poetry, with a special focus on spirituality in contemporary women’s poetry, and occasional creative writing workshops and courses.
 The process of learning is important to me, as well as its content, and I try to teach in an imaginative and collaborative fashion that engages the whole person in the community of learning.
 As teachers often say, I learn as much from teaching as the people I teach.
+Roles within Queen’s Director of Research Other Professor of Feminist Practical Theology at the Vrije Universiteit, Amsterdam

 - Research interests